GrapeInSilico/grapeinsilico.github.io/content/model/Vignoid.md

 </div>

-- representation of basic model processes with host and pathogen developments coupled through the spore's dispersal process and the leaves ontogenic resistance
+- representation of basic model processes with host (grapevine stock) and pathogen (*Erysiphe necator*) developments coupled through the spore's dispersal process and the leaves ontogenic resistance

 The model **input variables** are either **climatic** (temperature, wind speed and direction) or related to the **pathogen** (location and onset of primary infection).
 The environmental **input variables dictate plant growth and pathogen development** (latent period, infection I, colony growth, spore production Q and release Qr).
 Leave’s susceptibility is function of its age (A) at the time of its infection (ontogenic resistance) and on the amount of spore catched by the infected leaf (Qc).
 **Input parameters** characterize the **crop production system** (distance between buds, date and height of shoot topping, and vigour), the **growth conditions** (rate of leaves emergence, rate of leaf growth) and the **epidemiological characteristics of the pathogen**.